Virgin Active: History

 Virgin Active was founded in 1999.
 Their first club opened in Preston, Lancashire that year.
 Initially headquartered in Milton Keynes, in 2013 headquarters were moved to London, leaving a small call centre in Milton Keynes which closed in 2018.

 In South Africa the company bought the assets of the 'Health and Racquet Club' chain after the latter's parent company, Leisurenet, had been placed in liquidation in October 2000 for 319.6 million South African Rand (approximately £24.5m as at November 2011).
 The South African company also runs Virgin Life Care.

 In 2002, by which point the company had 350,000 members, Branson sold 55 percent of the company to Bridgepoint Capital for £40 million.
 In 2005, Branson bought out Bridgepoint's stake in the business for £134.5 million.

 It subsequently expanded its operations in 2004 to Italy.
 By 2005 the company had 25 clubs in the UK, 77 clubs in South Africa and 12 clubs in Continental Europe.
 It opened its first Australian club in Sydney in late 2008, with further clubs launched in Singapore and Thailand in 2014.

 On 1 November 2006 it took over the UK-based operation of the more prestigious Holmes Place chain, thus increasing its UK chain of clubs from 24 to 72 overnight.
 On 26 April 2011 it announced the takeover of UK gym operator Esporta's 55 clubs increasing the UK business to 124 clubs.

 In 2013, Virgin Active expanded into the South East Asian market, first opening a club in Singapore at the heart of the CBD.
 Located on Level 6, Tower 2, One Raffles Place.
 Playing a significant role in opening the first club in South East Asia was Christian Mason, the newly appointed 'Managing Director South East Asia'.
-Christian Mason then went on to opening 13 more clubs in both Singapore and Thailand.
+Virgin Active then went on to open 14 more clubs in both Singapore and Thailand.